xjq1998/DLI-Net/README.md

 ![image](structure.svg)

 ## Datasets
 There are six datasets used in our paper.
 To train our DLI-Net, you need change the parameters of `*.sh` (e.g. `ph_train_root` and `ph_train_txt`).
-It is important to note that the folder structure of datasets need to be consistent with ours, otherwise you need to modify the code accordingly.
+It is important to note that the folder structures of datasets need to be consistent with ours, otherwise you need to modify the code accordingly.
+Our folder structures are shown below.

 - QMUL-Shoe-v1/QMUL-Chair-v1/QMUL-Handbag
     ```